justpsychiatry/Justpsychiatry-Article-Archive/docs/source/j_pak_psych_soc/validation_of_the_urdu_vesion.docx.rst

 ----------

-   The study intended to validate the Urdu version of Revised Olweus Bully Victim Questionnaire (OBVQ) inourlocalsettings.
+   The study intended to validate the Urdu version of Revised Olweus Bully Victim Questionnaire (OBVQ) in our local settings.

 DESIGN
 ------